 Lack of Appetite

 In a low oxygen condition, fish will not take their bite as they usually do.
-If you observe, all the fishes in your fish tank are not eating, and foods are floating on the Surface during mealtime, that may be a vital sign.
+So if you observe, all the fishes in your fish tank are not eating, and foods are floating on the Surface during mealtime, that may be a vital sign.

 Difficulties in Breathing